doctorfree/MirrorCommand/README.md

 sudo apt install MirrorCommandLine_<version>.deb
 ```

-Alternately, you can create your own package from the repository source.
+You can create your own custom Debian format package from the repository source.

-Clone the MirrorCommandLine repository:
+To do so, clone the MirrorCommandLine repository:

 <code>git clone ssh://gitlab.com/doctorfree/MirrorCommandLine.git</code>